Born leader or made leader—do they both exist?

 The kind of self-awareness will never be found in a book or achieved in a 3-day seminar.
 You need someone to challenge you when you say you think you have great relationship-building skills, but people actually find you somewhat insensitive and overbearing.
 You need someone who can agree that you have excellent communication skills—and then ask you what keeps you from speaking up and using them.
 And you need someone who can give you a “thumbs up” when you nail it!
 None of us can really see ourselves with total clarity without assistance.
 As Andersen says, it’s like trying to know what you look like without having a mirror.

-If you want to be an effective leader, you need to learn certain skills through practice and coaching—but you also need to have an accurate picture of how you operate in the world.
+If you want to be an effective made leader, you need to learn certain skills through practice and coaching—but you also need to have an accurate picture of how you operate in the world.
 To get that picture you need someone (or perhaps even a group of people) who knows you well, wants what is best for you, and is willing to be drop-dead honest with you in the service of that.

 Kevin Dincher is an organization development consultant, professional development coach and educator with 30 years of experience that includes not only OD consulting but also work in adult education, counseling psychology and crisis management, program and operations management, and human resources.